The Shadow of Zorro (video game)

 The Shadow of Zorro is a video game based on the character Zorro for PlayStation 2 and Windows.
 The game was published in North America by Dreamcatcher Entertainment.

 Gameplay

-The game is a 3D stealth-adventure., featuring 7 chapters, 700 animated cutscenes, and 28 different locations.
+The Shadow of Zorro is a 3D stealth-adventure game, featuring 7 chapters, 700 animated cutscenes, and 28 different locations.
 Gameplay includes spying and rescue missions.

 Plot

 A new garrison commander, Captain Fuertes, arrives at the village.
 Don Alejandro de la Vega suspects that he might be the "Butcher of Zaragoza", a Spanish war criminal who committed atrocities under Napoleon.
 In order to uncover the truth, Zorro sets out to investigate.